lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Changes in -03

+Interop-affecting changes:

+* Compacted CompositeSignaturePrivateKey to SEQUENCE SIZE (2) OF OCTET STRING instead of OneAsymmetricKey to remove redundency
+* Added support for the ML-DSA context String, and use the Composite Domain as the context for the underlying ML-DSA component algorithm.
+* Added Pre-Hash and Pure modes and changed the Message format to align with FIPS-204.
+This breaks backwards compatibility will all previous versions.
+* Updated the OID table for new Pre-Hash OIDs and added them to the IANA section.
+* Updated Use in CMS section to reflect content is hashed and pure Composite ML-DSA should be used.

+Editorial changes:

 * Added the ASN.1 encodings for the component public keys and signature algorithm identifiers
-* Compacted CompositeSignaturePrivateKey to SEQUENCE SIZE (2) OF OCTET STRING instead of OneAsymmetricKey to remove redundency
 * ASN.1 Module changes:
   * Renamed the module from Composite-Signatures-2023 -> Composite-MLDSA-2024
   * Simplified the ASN.1 module to make it more compiler-friendly (thanks Carl!) -- should not affect wire encodings.
-* Added Pre-Hash and Pure modes and changed the Message format to align with FIPS-204.
-This breaks backwards compatibility will all previous versions
-* Added support for the ML-DSA context String, and use the Composite Domain as the context for the underlying ML-DSA component algorithm.
-* Updated the OID table for new Pre-Hash OIDs and added them to the IANA section
-* Updated Use in CMS section to reflect content is hashed and pure Composite ML-DSA should be used.
 * Updated Security Considerations about Non-separability, EUF-CMA and key reuse.